ricoms/mle-registry/mlflow-wine/README.md

 - **Focuses on individual productivity**: Optimized for single data scientist workflows
 - **Simplifies experiment logging**: Automatic tracking through Python API

-While powerful, this approach contrasts with DVC's Git-based collaborative model that aligns more closely with Martin Fowler's continuous delivery principles and Dave Farley's emphasis on engineering discipline.
+While powerful, this approach contrasts with DVC's Git-based collaborative model that aligns more closely with continuous delivery principles and emphasis on engineering discipline.

 ## Setup